Get Started with Your Personal Statement

 Your statement may take several weeks to complete, and it can become hard to spot mistakes, this is where enlisting the help of friends, relatives and, of course your tutors can be very useful.
 Asking someone else to read your statement will help you to find any mistakes, and they may be able to offer suggestions for improvement.

-Reading your statement out-loud may sound odd, but is one of the most effective ways to that your statement ‘flows’ well.
+Reading your statement out-loud may sound odd, but is one of the most effective ways to make sure that your statement ‘flows’ well.

 Keep going until you get it right –drafting, checking for mistakes and asking other people for their input is all part of the process.